-- Fall hazards in the work area - Correct procedures for erecting, maintaining, disassembling and inspecting the fall protection systems used - Selection, proper use, and care of equipment comprising of personal fall arrest system - Role of employees in fall protection plans - Rescue procedures to follow in case of a fall - Overview of the OSHA fall protection standards
+- Fall hazards in the work area - Correct procedures for erecting, maintaining, disassembling and inspection the fall protection systems used - Selection, proper use and care of equipment comprising of personal fall arrest system - Role of employees in fall protection plans - What rescue procedures to follow in case of a fall - Overview of the OSHA fall protection standards

 A training record shall be maintained for each employee.
-The record will contain the name of the employee trained, date of training, and the signature of the person who conducted the training.
-Retraining shall be required every two years in addition to training when there is a change in the fall protection system being used or if an employee's actions demonstrate that the employee has not retained the understanding or skills important to fall protection.
+The record will contain the name of the employee trained, date of training and the signature of the person who conducted the training.
+Retraining shall be required every two years and if there is a change in the fall protection system being used or if an employee's actions demonstrate that the employee has not retained the understanding or skills important to fall protection.